webyrd/clpset-environment-experiments/relational-interp/README.md

   the cons case seems perfect for experimentation.

 * explore as many ways as possible of "finitizing" infinite sets or
-  behaviors: lazy evaluation, streams, tabling, abstract domains, CLP(X), Skolemization/Eigen variables, for all and implication (as in Lambda Prolog/lambdaKanren), techniques from program synthesis and constraint solving, e-unification, terminating rewrite systems, etc.  Collect a big list of these techniques.
+  behaviors: De Bruijn representation of lambda calculus terms, canonicalized terms such as in nominal logic programming and NBE, lazy evaluation, streams, tabling, abstract domains, CLP(X), Skolemization/Eigen variables, for all and implication (as in Lambda Prolog/lambdaKanren), techniques from program synthesis and constraint solving, e-unification, terminating rewrite systems, etc.
+  Collect a big list of these techniques.

 * revisit work on termination analysis, decreasing bounds, static analysis, using DFS when possible, etc.